texodus/saturnine/README.markdown

 Saturnine applications are composed of Handlers - datatypes that represent the processing state of received IO events from a network connection.
-When a server is defined (with the defserver macro), the user must supply a name and port #, followed by a list of Handlers (or keys for default handlers).
+When a server is defined (with the start-server function), the user must supply a port #, followed by a list of Handlers (or keys for default handlers) that define the processing stack for incoming messages.
 Here's a simple REPL server that only uses default handlers:

-    (defserver repl-server 1234 :nonblocking :string :print :clj :echo)
+    (use 'saturnine)

-    (start repl-server)
+    (start-server 1234 :nonblocking :string :print :clj :echo)

 This starts a server listening on port 1234.
 Once a connection is opened to this server, incoming data is processed in the following manner: